 Our compassionate team wants you to Hear the Facts and our Guiding Principles align with this Just in Time rhyme:

 As the volume of research on intertwined nature of auditory and cognitive function rapidly expands, be Health Literate about the fact that it is your brain that hears, not your ears.

 Cognitive function, central to performing activities of daily living, may describe abilities to think logically, learn intuitively and remember well.

-Especially with our growing population of active seniors, it is crucial to understand how hearing loss relates to cognitive decline.
-Getting more exercise typically refers to healthy habits such as walking, biking, treadmills, swimming, yoga or gym routines.
-As these activities enhance physical fitness, it is remarkable to learn how sensory stimulation can positively affect mental fitness.
-The fact is, being happy to hear can foster many quality-of-life benefits.
+Evidenced by a growing population of active seniors, we are all students in learning how hearing loss relates to cognitive decline.
+Getting more exercise typically refers to healthy habits such as walking, biking, treadmills, swimming, yoga, or gym routines.
+As these activities enhance physical fitness, it is remarkable how sensory stimulation can positively affect mental fitness.
+With these goals in mind, the auditory cortex is the part of our brain which performs hearing functions and by exercising hearing, just like muscles, cognitive abilities gain benefits.

 Back to School season brings a healthy reminder that Living & Learning teaches change for the better.